The Monbiot Effect Series

 Acknowledging our love for the living world does something that a library full of papers on sustainable development and ecosystem services cannot: it engages the imagination as well as the intellect.
 [36]

 I just need clarification on how he defines love.
+He doesn't respond.
+So let's recap.
+Monbiot believes:

 A heart-felt awareness is chaotic thinking;